tytydraco/yessleep/out/I_was_paid_to_test_a_game_I_think_they_were_really_testing_me.md

 I continued.

-"This isn't gonna work..." she said and suddenly cut 'my' hand loose.
+"This isn't gonna work..." she said and suddenly cut *'my'* hand loose.

 "I'm going to give you this gun and we're going to leave the room.
 You are going to spell out for me where you are with bullets.
 Got it?
 Try anything and I will find you and gut you."

 I nodded, scanning the room around me.
-Nobody aware of the fact I was a crying wreck in the corner of the room.
+Nobody aware of the fact I was a crying wreck in the corner of the lounge.

-I looked up the coordinates of the warehouse online and shot them into the wall like I had done in countless games before, only this time lives at stake.
+I looked up the coordinates of where I was online and sprayed them into the wall.
+Writing like I had done in countless games before, only this time, lives at stake.

-*LONGITUDE* XX *LATITUDE* XX
+***LONGITUDE XX LATITUDE XX***

 I closed the program.